 IOC Help users to set the Flying direction; Should be enabled in Assistant software.
-Q Flying direction The flying direction of aircraft when pushing the Roll and Pitch sticks.
+Flying direction The flying direction of aircraft when pushing the Roll and Pitch sticks.
 Forward direction The flying direction of aircraft when the pitch stick is pushed forward.
-Normal flying IOC is disabled.
-Forward direction is pointing to the nose direction and changes Normai nying along with the nose.
-CL flying Course Lock.
+IOC is disabled.
+Forward direction is pointing to the nose direction a 6 Normal flying along with the nose.
+4 Cl shine Course Lock.
 Its forward direction is pointing to the nose direction when CL flying recording, which is fixed until you re-record it or exit from CL.
-III Altrian Home Lock.
-Record a Home Point (HP), push Pitch stick to control the aircraft far from or near to the HP.
-Point of Interest.
-Record a point of interest (POI), the aircraft can circle around the POI, and the nose always points to the POI.
+III #1.
+Home Lock.
+Record a Home Point (HP), push Pitch stick to control the aircraft HL flying far from or near to the HP.
+DOI fluin - Point of Interest.
+Record a point of interest (POI), the aircraft can circle around POI flying the POI, and the nose always points to the POI.